 Winter peak load conditions were studied with the NS-NB firm export of 330 MW and the assumption that Maritime Link would be operated at no greater than 330 MW.
 Under these conditions, the reserve sharing commitment to New Brunswick was limited to 172 MW.
-Addition of IR#555 as NRIS results in a total export of 602 MW.
+Addition of IR#552 as NRIS results in a total export of 600 MW.
+Under these conditions, contingencies involving loss of L-8003 (with SPS action), require uprating of L-6503 by replacement of the switchgear at 50N-Trenton, subject to any stability related limits found in the SIS.
 Contingencies related to loss of L-8001 result in voltage collapse of the 138 kV intertie and separation from New Brunswick, even with SPS action and thermal uprating of L-6613.
-Reactive power support in the form of a 0-50 Mvar Static Var Compensator (SVC) would be required on the 138kV bus at 74N-Springhill
+Reactive power support in the form of a 0-50 Mvar Static Var Compensator (SVC) would be required on the 138kV bus at 74N-Springhill.